 UNESCO Site: Biblical Tels – Megiddo, Hazor, Beer Sheva

 Tel Hazor National Park, Israel.
 Photo credit: © Yuval Gassar.
-Published with permission of the Israel Nature and Parks AuthorityIn 2005 UNESCO declared these mounds as having outstanding universal value according to three criteria: 1.
-The Tels show an interchange of ideas and values between the east and west through trading, this can be seen in the many styles of building including those of Egypt and Syria.
-2. The Tels offer a rare insight into living conditions and lifestyle of the Canaan cities of the Bronze Age and the Biblical cities of the Iron Age.
-3. The development of Levant (Israel, Lebanon, Syria and eastern Turkey) urban development evident in the Tels had a great impact of future historic developments in the region.
-4. Having been mentioned in the Bible the three Tels have spiritual and religious universal value.
+Published with permission of the Israel Nature and Parks AuthorityIn 2005 UNESCO declared these mounds as having outstanding universal value according to 4 criteria: 1.
+The tels show an interchange of ideas and values between the east and west through trading, this can be seen in the many styles of building including those of Egypt and Syria; 2.
+The tels offer a rare insight into the living conditions and lifestyle of the Canaan cities of the Bronze Age and the biblical cities of the Iron Age; 3.
+The development of Levant (Israel, Lebanon, Syria, and eastern Turkey) urban development evident in the tels had a great impact on future historic developments in the region; 4.
+Having been mentioned in the Bible the three tels have spiritual and religious universal value.

-Excavation began at Tel Hazor in 1928 and later in the 1950s the well known archaeologist Yigan Yadin led further excavations; in 1990 work was once again resumed on the site.
-A six chambered stone gate was found which can be attributed to the time of King Solomon.
-The complex water system involved a 30 meter descending tunnel and a cave with a vaulted corridor.
-As with the other two Tels, Tel Hazor held an important position at a major ancient cross road.
+Excavation began at Tel Hazor in 1928 and later in the 1950s the well-known archaeologist Yigal Yadin led further excavations; in 1990 work was once again resumed on the site.
+A six-chambered stone gate was found which can be attributed to the time of King Solomon.
+The complex water system involved a 30-meter descending tunnel and a cave with a vaulted corridor.
+As with the other two tels, Tel Hazor held an important position at a major ancient crossroad.

 Megiddo is referred to as Armageddon in the New Testament.
-The site was first excavated in 1903-5, then again in 1925-39 and again in the 1960s – 70s.
+The site was first excavated in 1903-5, then again in 1925-39, and again in the 1960s – 70s.
 Archaeologists uncovered around 30 different cities built one on top of the other on at least 20 levels.
-Another major archaeological finds was an 80 meter long aqueduct which brought water from a spring at the foot of the mound up a vertical shaft to supply the city with fresh water.
+Another major archaeological find was an 80-meter long aqueduct that brought water from a spring at the foot of the mound up a vertical shaft to supply the city with fresh water.